rickspark4/Disease_Prediction/README.md

 Forest.

-Actual Working of the ML Tool:
+### Actual Working of the Algorithm & ML Tool:

-I will try to explain it in Lahman's way
+I will try to explain it in Lehman's way

 Naïve Bayes is a probabilistic machine learning algorithm which works on principle of Bayes Theorem.